+When measuring the overall colour of a light, the measurement may be carried out by placing the beacon in an integrating sphere.
+However, if the angular dependence of colour is being measured (for example of a sector light), a minimum colorimetric distance should be employed.
+The crossover distance defined in 8.6 may be used for this purpose.

 To ascertain the colour of the light source in more than one direction, the light source may be rotated about its light centre and several measurements carried out at different orientations.
 To ensure that a light source fully and evenly illuminates the measurement aperture, a diffuser or integrating sphere may be used.

 Provided the measuring distance is relatively large compared to the size of the light source (as a rule of thumb greater than fifteen times the greatest dimension of a light source), this method is simple and accurate for bare or unfocussed light sources where the measurement angle is unimportant.
 However, when measuring light beam projection apparatus, such as a light source and lens or mirror system, the measurement angle may be important and the rule of thumb no longer applies, especially when different coloured sectors are being measured.
 It is also important when considering the observed colour of a beacon comprising a cluster or array of LED that may exhibit different individual colours.
 If the measurement angle needs to be small, then either the measurement distance should be increased or the measurement aperture should be decreased.
 At greater measurement distances, the lower levels of illuminance at the measurement aperture may increase measurement uncertainty considerably due to instrument noise.
 A goniometer may be employed to facilitate the measurement of colour against angle.

-When measuring the overall colour of a light, the measurement may be carried out by placing the beacon in an integrating sphere.
-However, if the angular dependence of colour is being measured (for example of a sector light), a minimum colorimetric distance should be employed.
-The crossover distance defined in A 9.8 may be used for this purpose.